 Alf Kempf is a litigation partner with Pushor Mitchell LLP who serves both individual and corporate clients with labour and employment law issues and other commercial litigation matters.
-He believes strongly in taking a practical, results-oriented approach to litigation that keeps clients fully informed of their costs and risks and helps them make the right decisions about the best path forwards.
+He believes strongly in taking a practical, results-oriented approach to litigation that keeps clients fully informed of their costs and risks and helps them make the right decisions about the best path forward.

 Alf provides pragmatic advice and guidance on employment law disputes to both employees and employers.
 Workers who have been dismissed or injured on the job, or who wish to compete against their former employer, turn to Alf for assistance in understanding their options and seeking fair compensation.
 Companies of all sizes throughout the Okanagan Valley also seek out his expertise in disputes with employees, unions, or the worker’s compensation board.